}

 How to Interpret a Q-Q Plot

 Statisticians have developed a remarkably powerful set of tools for analyzing normally distributed data.
 Too bad real data is never normally distributed.
 Fortunately for us, most of the time "close enough" is all we really need.
 But how are we to know?
 One quick and effective method is a look at a Q-Q plot.
-The Q's stand for "quantile" and a Q-Q plot.

 Technically speaking, a Q-Q plot compares the distribution of two sets of data.
 In most cases, a probability plot will be most useful.
 A probability plot compares the distribution of a data set with a theoretical distribution.
-The R function qqnorm( ) compares a data set with the theoretical normal distibution.
+For example, the R function qqnorm() compares a data set with the theoretical normal distribution.

 We can start by looking at the mpg column of the familiar mtcars sample dataframe.